 | Michael J Bird Tribute Website |

 IMDB Entry for The Lotus Eaters Many people seem to find the IMDB useful - personally I have never understood why - it is very superficial and frequently inaccurate.
-That said, the Lotus Eaters review here was written by a friend of the MJB site, Darren Giddings, and is worth reading. |
+That said, the review of The Lotus Eaters here was written by a friend of the MJB website, Darren Giddings, and is worth reading. |

 |